microsoft/rust-for-dotnet-devs/src/conditional-compilation/index.md

 Both .NET and Rust are providing the possibility for compiling specific code based on external conditions.

-In .NET it is possible to use the some [preprocessor directives][preproc-dir] in order to control conditional compilation
+In .NET it is possible to use some [preprocessor directives][preproc-dir] in order to control conditional compilation

 ```csharp